Review of Human Strandings and the Role of the Xenobiologist by Thoraiya Dyer. The story was originally published in Clark’s world and is free online.

 The author: Female, white, Australia

-The protagonist: Kelly, female, dancer, child and young adult, mentally damaged, able-bodied.
+The protagonist: Kelly, female, dancer, child and young adult, mental issues, able-bodied.